qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/Conversions.rst

 to_datetime
 ...........

 Converts a string into a datetime object.
-An optional format string can be provided to parse the string; see `QDate::fromString <https://doc.qt.io/qt-5/qdate.html#fromString-2>`_ and `QTime::fromString <https://doc.qt.io/qt-5/qtime.html#fromString-1>`_ for additional documentation on the format.
+An optional format string can be provided to parse the string; see `QDate::fromString <https://doc.qt.io/qt-5/qdate.html#fromString-2>`_, `QTime::fromString <https://doc.qt.io/qt-5/qtime.html#fromString-1>`_ or the documentation of the format_date function for additional documentation on the format.
+By default the current QGIS user locale is used.

 .. list-table::
    :widths: 15 85